-The Company classifies its cash equivalents and investments as "available-for-sale."
+The Company classifies certain of its cash equivalents and investments that meet the definition of the Financial Accounting Standards Board ("FASB") Statement No. 115 "Accounting for Certain Investments in Debt and Equity Securities" ("SFAS 115") as "available-for-sale."
 Such investments are recorded at fair value, determined based on quoted market prices, and unrealized gains and losses, which are considered to be temporary, are recorded as other comprehensive income (loss) in a separate component of stockholders' equity until realized.
 The cost of securities sold is based on the specific identification method.
+During the year ended December 31, 2008, the Company included in net loss, \$237 of unrealized losses on certain cash equivalents related to foreign currency translation.
+It was determined that these losses were other-than-temporary and were therefore not included in other comprehensive income.